-Obesity is a major contributor to preventable disease and death across the globe and poses a nearly unprecedented challenge to those tasked with addressing it at the public health, health care provider, and individual level.
-It is a complex condition resulting from myriad compounding physiological, environmental, behavioral, and sociopolitical factors.
-Although economic growth and urbanization have reduced food insecurity and improved quality of life for many, they have also provided access to low-cost foods that are low in nutritional value and high in energy and increased the consumption of refined grains, red and processed meat, unhealthy fats, and sugar-sweetened beverages, all of which are associated with weight gain.
+low-cost foods that are low in nutritional value and high in energy and increased the consumption of refined grains, red and processed meats, unhealthful fats, and sugar-sweetened beverages, all of which are associated with weight gain.
 At the same time, these processes have created environments that promote sedentary lifestyles, reduced physical labor, and increased automated transportation, collectively leading to positive energy balance and weight gain.

 Given the scope and complexity of the global increase in obesity, interventions and policies across multiple levels are needed to have a measurable impact on reversing this trend.
 Such strategies should include coordinated efforts from the international community, governments, food industry, health care providers, schools, urban planners, agriculture and food production and services sectors, media, communities, and individuals.

 Based on our summary of epidemiological evidence, various interventions at the population level, including nutritional and agricultural policies, food labeling and advertising, mass media campaigns, school and workplace interventions, and urban planning have the potential to prevent obesity by improving diet, physical activity, or both.
-Of these approaches, based on limited data from modeling studies in HIC's, the most cost-effective include taxes on unhealthy foods and beverages, subsidies on healthy foods, food labeling, and regulation of advertising of unhealthy foods and beverages, particularly to children.
-These strategies can achieve wide coverage at a relatively low cost of implementation and could feasibly be added to existing measures for preventing chronic diseases (table .3 <<insert chapter number>>).
-Although the strength of the evidence for these strategies is weak, particularly from LMICs, implementation should not be discouraged given the potential economic gains.
+Of these approaches, based on limited data from modeling studies in HICs, the most cost-effective include taxes on unhealthful foods and beverages, subsidies on healthy foods, food labeling, and regulation of advertising of unhealthful foods and beverages, particularly to children.
+These strategies can achieve wide coverage at a relatively low implementation cost and could feasibly be added to existing measures for preventing chronic diseases (table 7.3).
+Although the strength of the evidence for these strategies is weak, particularly from LMICs, implementation should not be discouraged given the potential economic gains as well as the potential for beneficial interactions among combinations of strategies.

-School and workplace interventions are also cost-effective and may be useful in LMIC communities that are also managing undernutrition since healthy options that provide adequate nutrition can be provided and outcomes can be monitored carefully.
-Since many LMICs are experiencing nutrition transitions characterized by high intake of refined grains, poor-quality carbohydrate foods that are high in added sugar, and sugar-sweetened beverages, strategies that encourage the intake of high-quality carbohydrate foods, such as whole grains, fruits, and vegetables, should be made a priority, as should ensuring access to safe drinking water since water is the optimal beverage for hydration.
+School and workplace interventions are also costeffective and may be useful in LMIC communities that are also managing undernutrition since healthy options that provide adequate nutrition can be provided and outcomes can be monitored carefully.
+Because many LMICs are experiencing nutrition transitions characterized by high intake of refined grains, poor-quality carbohydrate foods that are high in added sugar, and sugar-sweetened beverages, strategies that encourage the intake of high-quality carbohydrate foods, such as whole grains, fruits, and vegetables, should be made a priority, as should ensuring access to safe drinking water, since water is the optimal beverage for hydration.
 These recommendations would also address nutrient inadequacy.

 Regarding interventions to treat obesity, while the evidence is considered strong for the benefits of surgery, pharmacological approaches, and weight-loss diets, the benefits need to be weighed against cost-effectiveness.
 Feasibility for use in LMICs would also need to be evaluated.
 Fewer options exist for managing and treating obesity; given the metabolic challenges in losing weight and high costs associated with obesity, prevention should be the goal of governments.
-Implementing a strategy of several interventions is recommended since multifaceted interventions would garner larger gains than individual approaches.
+Implementing a strategy of